binhodcrj/STCSupervisory/README.md

 # 1.0.2
 * It is now possible to take readings from analog sensors and control their monitoring

+# 1.0.3
+* Adding a synoptic for monitoring using resources from the AdvancedHMI library
+* Removal of start and stop buttons

 ## ✒️ Author